Web Inspector ReferencePage Overlay

 In addition to hovering DOM nodes or CSS selectors in Web Inspector itself, there’s also an interactive mode that shows the same highlight for the DOM node that’s currently “underneath” the cursor (or finger, if inspecting an iOS device).

 This mode, called element selection, can be entered in two ways:

-Develop > Start Element Selection (⇧⌘C)
+Develop > Start Element Selection (

-This can be toggled on/off without Web Inspector being open.
+NOTE: this can be toggled on/off without Web Inspector being open.

-Toggling element selection through either method will continue highlighting DOM nodes until element selection is turned back off, or you click/tap, which will reveal the currently hovered DOM node in the DOM tree of the Elements Tab.
+Toggling element selection through either method will continue highlighting DOM nodes until element selection is turned back off, or you click/tap, which will reveal the currently hovered DOM node in the DOM Tree of the Elements Tab.

-You can enable page rulers and node border lines in the page overlay to help you measure and line up elements:
+You can enable page rulers and node border lines in the Page Overlay to help you measure and line up elements:

-Show Rulers can be enabled in two ways:
+Rulers can be enabled in two ways: